 In 2015, a study conducted by the Centers for Disease Control and Prevention, the National Center for Health Statistics, and the U.S. Department of Health and Human Services made a startling discovery.
 The data balanced the good news of baby boomers living longer with the bad news of deteriorating health for seniors between the ages of 55 and 64.

 So, how is it that baby boomers can live longer than their ancestors just 10 years prior, while exhibiting much poorer health?
 The same study found that baby boomers are taking far more medication than those ancestors.
 The heavy use of medication to prevent and control diabetes and cholesterol were highlighted as two big medicinal advances that are making a difference in human longevity.

-People are living longer because of advances in technology and long-term care -- not because they are healthier or that their bodies are in excellent condition.
+The fact is that people are living longer because of advances in technology and long-term care -- not because they are healthier or that their bodies are in excellent condition.

 The average American spends the last 10 to 20 years living like an invalid -- unable to participate in normal activities, dependent, and suffering from illnesses often presumed to be a normal part of aging.
 This is tragic, because the truth is that eight of the nine leading categories of death and disability are preventable, and 70% of premature death is related to lifestyle choices.

 Since people living longer are not doing it because they are healthy, are you now wondering how much you could extend your life expectancy if you were to choose a healthy lifestyle?

 living longer, even with poor diets and increasing rates of obesity, diabetes,

 cancer, and heart disease, imagine how long you could live if you ate healthier